 Video Game: Cobra Triangle

-.
+Cobra Triangle is a hybrid racing/exploration boat game for the Nintendo Entertainment System, by Rare.
 In it, you control a heavily armed boat roaming around waters with several drones about, given several accomplishments to perform during the levels.
-It used the same engine Rare developed for RC Pro Am
+It used the same engine Rare developed for R.C.
+Pro-Am.

 This game has examples of: